SMEFT chromomagnetic dipole operator contributions to $t{\bar t}$ production at approximate NNLO in QCD

 Early studies about constraints on anomalous top-quark gauge couplings considered the contributions of the SMEFT chromomagnetic dipole operator at tree level, see for instance~\cite{Tonero:2014jea,Fabbrichesi:2014wva,Barducci:2017ddn}.
-Then, NLO QCD corrections to the operator of Eq.~(\ref{eftop}) become available and were computed for the first in~\cite{BuarqueFranzosi:2015jrv}.
-In this work, we want to improve the order of the QCD corrections to the chromomagnetic dipole operator in top-quark pair production processes by going to aNNLO.
+Then, NLO QCD corrections to the operator of Eq.~(\ref{eftop}) became available and were computed for the first time in~\cite{BuarqueFranzosi:2015jrv}.
+In this work, we improve the order of the QCD corrections to the chromomagnetic dipole operator in top-quark pair production processes by going to aNNLO.

 \mysection{Soft-gluon corrections and resummation for $t{\bar t}$ production}

 In this section, we briefly discuss the resummation formalism that we use for the calculation of soft-gluon corrections in $t{\bar t}$ production in the Standard Model \cite{NKGS1,NKGS2,NKnll,NK2loop,NKnnll1,NKnnll2,NKan3lo1,NKan3lo2} and in SMEFT.
 We note that the overall theoretical formalism for these calculations is the same for the SM and SMEFT.
 The origin of the soft-gluon corrections is from the emission of soft (low-energy) gluons, which result in partial cancellations of infrared divergences between real-emission and virtual diagrams close to partonic threshold for the production of a $t{\bar t}$ pair (see \cite{NKresrev} for a review).